anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 <a name="7.5.3"></a>
 ### 7.5.3 Platform ‘front-end’ access security
-* Front-end network security at the application level will be the responsibility of the workload, however the platform must ensure the isolation and integrity of tenant connectivity to front-end networks
+* Front-end network security at the application level will be the responsibility of the workload, however the platform must ensure the isolation and integrity of tenant connectivity to front-end networks.
-* The front-end network may provide (Distributed Denial Of Service) DDOS support
+* The front-end network may provide (Distributed Denial Of Service) DDOS support.

 <a name="7.6"></a>
 ## 7.6 Workload Security - Vendor Responsibility